 Our intellectual property portfolio is a valuable asset.
 Infringement or misappropriation of our patents, trademarks, trade secrets, copyrights and other intellectual property rights could result in lost revenues and ultimately reduce their value.
 Preventing unauthorized use or infringement of our intellectual property rights is inherently difficult.
 We actively combat software piracy as we enforce our intellectual property rights, but we nonetheless lose significant revenue due to illegal use of our software.
 If piracy activities continue at historical levels or increase, they may further harm our business.
 We apply for patents in the U.S. and internationally to protect our newly created technology and if we are unable to obtain patent protection for the technology described in our pending patent, or if the patent is not obtained timely, this could result in revenue loss, adverse effects on operations and harm to our business.
-We offer our products and services in foreign countries and we may seek intellectual property protection from those foreign legal systems.
-Some of those foreign countries may not have as robust or comprehensive of intellectual property rights may be inadequate to protect our technology, which could harm our business.
+We offer our products and services in foreign countries and we may seek intellectual property protection laws and schemes as those offered in the U.S. In some foreign countries, the mechanisms to enforce intellectual property rights may be inadequate to protect our technology, which could harm our business.